Local Symmetry and Global Structure in Adaptive Voter Models: Adaptive Voter Models

-While multiple studies have achieved insight via numerical study of simulation traces \cite{Yi2013, Shi2013, Ji2013}, analytical insight into the phenomenology of AVMs remains limited.
-The central analytical project is to estimate the behavior of $\rho$ as a function of the parameters $\lambda$, $\alpha$, and $c$, as well as the opinion density $\q$.\footnote{Recent papers have studied other features of interest, such as approximate conservation laws \cite{Toruniewska2017} and topology near the phase transition $\alpha^*$ \cite{Horstmeyer2018}; however, we will not pursue these themes further.} The most modest task is to estimate the phase transition $\alpha^*$ in the case of symmetric opinion densities $\q = \left(\frac{1}{2}, \frac{1}{2}\right)$. \Cref{fig:prev_results}(a) shows a selection of extant methods to approximate the location of the phase transition in these model variants over the last decade and compares them to the observed emergence of the top of the arch in model simulations.
+While multiple studies have achieved insight via numerical study of simulation traces \cite{Yi2013, Shi2013, Ji2013}, analytical insight into the phenomenology of AVMs remains relatively limited.
+The central analytical project is to estimate the behavior of the expected edge density $\rho$ as a function of the parameters $\lambda$, $\alpha$, and $c$, as well as the opinion density $\q$.\footnote{Recent papers have studied other features of interest, such as approximate conservation laws \cite{Toruniewska2017} and network topology near the phase transition $\alpha^*$ \cite{Horstmeyer2018}; however, we will not pursue these themes further here.} The most modest task is to estimate the phase transition $\alpha^*$ in the case of symmetric opinion initialization $\q(0) = \left(\frac{1}{2}, \frac{1}{2}\right)$. \Cref{fig:prev_results}(a) summarizes a selection of extant methods developed over the past decade to approximate the location of the phase transition in these model variants and compares them to the observed emergence of the top of the arch in model simulations.
 The pair approximation (PA) \cite{Kimura2008, Durrett2012} is an all-purpose method for binary-state models that usually produces qualitatively correct but quantitatively poor results.
 Indeed, \Cref{fig:prev_results} shows that the pair approximation overestimates the location of the phase transition, performing especially poorly in the rewire-to-same model variant.
 More specialized methods are required to obtain quantitatively reasonable estimates.
 The method of \cite{Bohme2011} uses compartmental equations to accurately estimate the rewire-to-same phase transition with symmetric opinion densities, finding close agreement with observation in this restricted task.
 In \cite{Basu2015a} the authors apply stopping-time arguments to give a rigorous proof of the existence of a phase transition in both model variants.
 However, their results apply only in the context of dense limiting graphs and do not explicitly predict the value of $\alpha^*$.